The Wizarding World Opens

 About These Articles

-To ensure accuracy, each article is fact-checked using a wide range of sources, including but not limited to newspaper archives, interviews, books, and historical documents.
-Some sources are not available online but can be cited upon request.
+To ensure accuracy, each article is outlined and fact-checked from sources such as newspaper archives, interviews, books, and historical documents.
+Some sources are not available online but can be referenced upon request.

-Content creators who reference information from this website are kindly asked to credit the original source or Storybook Amusement.
+Content creators who reference information from this website are kindly asked to cite the original source or Storybook Amusement.
 Thank you.